Skip to content

 Complete protection Best case (range top) Partial protection (decaying) Minimal / unproven

 Estimated complete protection time from active ingredient + concentration; the source research used a lotion-style formulation, matching this spray (no format adjustment).
-Partial protection (reduced but real bite suppression) is modeled to extend to ~3 h as repellency decays.
-Luker 2023 (10% lotion, CPT > 60 min); López 2025 dose-response
+Partial protection (reduced but real bite suppression) is modeled to extend to ~4 h as repellency decays.
+Luker 2023 (10% lotion, CPT > 60 min); López 2025 dose-response This product contains a fixative (vanillin), shown to slow evaporation and extend botanical repellent protection (Tawatsin 2012); the upper end of the range reflects that possible extension, but the fixative's dose here is undisclosed, so this is low confidence.

 Ingredient disclosure